April 1, 2016

 - All Buddhas discover the Tilakkhana, the Four Noble Truths, the Noble Eightfold Path, etc by their own efforts.
 But since these Dhamma concepts encompass Nature’s laws, all Buddhas keep re-discovering the same Dhamma.

 - However, like anything else in this world, a “Buddha sasana” or the “original Dhamma preached by a Buddha” lasts only for a certain time.
-For Buddha Gotama, his Sasana is supposed to last only 5000 years, and we are half-way through.
+For Buddha Gotama, his Sasana is supposed to last only 5000 years (when the human lifespan is about 100 years), and we are half-way through.

 - There have been four Buddhas on this Earth (which formed about 4.6 billion years ago), and Buddha Gotama was the fourth.
 The three Buddhas preceding him were: Kakusandha, Konagama, and Kassapa; one more Buddha, Buddha Maitreya, is supposed to appear long after the Gotama Buddha Sasana disappears.